What is Delta-8 THC?

 What Are the Benefits of Delta-8 THC?

 But before you get too excited, you should keep in mind that scientists have much more to learn about delta-8 THC, and this article is only intended for educational purposes.
-We suggest that you seek advice from a qualified physician who can give you a proper diagnosis and treatment for any symptoms or conditions you may have.
+We suggest that you seek advice from a qualified physician who can give you a proper diagnosis for any symptoms or conditions you may have.
 That said, let’s examine the potential therapeutic role delta-8 THC may play in the future.

 Delta-8 May Be Useful for Coping with the Side-Effects of Chemotherapy.